Analysis | Everything we know about Kevin McCarthy’s conversations with Trump concerning the Jan. 6 attacks

 But McCarthy now says he doesn’t remember such a remarkable call.
 “I’m not sure what call you’re talking about,” he told reporters this week.

 And it didn’t seem to have an impact on Trump publicly at the time.
-A day after Trump ostensibly accepted some responsibility to McCarthy, Trump told reporters that the speech he gave to the attackers before they entered the Capitol was “totally appropriate.”
+A day after he ostensibly accepted some responsibility to McCarthy, Trump told reporters that the speech he gave to the attackers before they entered the Capitol was “totally appropriate.”

 Around the same time as that Jan.
 11 call